Linking Smallholder Coffee Quality to Price Premiums

 IDinsight services: Light-touch M&E advisory services, M&E capacity building

-IDinsight is working with the Acumen Fund as a part of the “Lean Data Initiative,” a new program to test different technology assisted ways of collecting data for social enterprises.
+IDinsight worked with the Acumen Fund as a part of the “Lean Data Initiative,” a new program to test different technology assisted ways of collecting data for social enterprises.
 KZ Noir, an Acumen Fund portfolio company, is a Rwanda-based coffee processing and exporting business aiming to raise the incomes of its supplier farmers.

 We supported KZ Noir in setting up a farmer registration survey for thousands of its supplier farmers.
 As part of this engagement, we trained KZ Noir’s staff to conduct mobile phone-based surveys and implement survey management best practices.
 We also built tools to help KZ Noir rapidly and effectively track data quality.
 This process has allowed KZ Noir’s staff to take ownership over the entire process of data collection, management, and cleaning.
 We are also helping KZ Noir set up a potential evaluation of the premium sharing program.